cs311-EPFL-StepQuest/prd/template/11-monetization.md

 Events and Partnerships: Costs associated with attending industry events, collaborating with influencers, and forming strategic partnerships.

-*Revenue Streams*

-We can apply different model of monetization but need to be very careful about how we introduce them in the app environement
+For monetization, We can apply different model of monetization but need to be very careful about how we introduce them in the app environement

 We can base our app on a Freemium Model with basic features available for free to attract a wide user base and offer a subscription plan that provides access to advanced features, such as customizable challenges, advanced analytics, and exclusive content.
 This approach can lead to a wide range of users by offering essential features for free but will have a small percentage of free users that may convert to paid subscriptions.
 And finding the balance between a generous free plan and a compelling premium plan can get very challenging.